 11.1.
 Complaints

-Busitalia and its Subsidiaries, both as a company managing bus, tram and as Bus station manager in Veneto and Umbria, has activated a procedure for handling complaints from customers, with dedicated channels and offices.
+Busitalia and its subsidiaries, as bus transport service operators, and Bus Terminal operators in Veneto and Umbria, set up a procedure for handling customer complaints, with dedicated channels and offices.

 Customers may submit complaints, in Italian or in English, within three months from the date on which the regular service was provided or should have been provided; the Company undertakes to provide an appropriate response within 30 days of the date of receipt of the complaint, indicating, if possible, whether the complaint has been accepted, rejected or is still under consideration; even for particularly complex cases, the time required to provide a definitive response shall not exceed 90 days for bus services.
-Said times may be shorter as established by the territorial Service Contracts: for Busitalia Veneto, the response times to complaints are 10 days, instead of 30.
+Deadlines may be shorter according to what is established in territorial Service Contracts.
+For Busitalia Veneto, the response time to complaints is 10 days instead of 30.

-The dedicated "Voce del Cliente" form for submitting complaints is available online and can be reached from this page with automatic transmission to the Company.
+The dedicated "Voce del Cliente" form is available online to submit complaints and can be accessed from the dedicated page on www.fsbusitalia.it, which automatically forwards it to the company.

-The complaint form can also be downloaded in PDF format and is available from company ticket offices or Public Relations Offices, where available.
-It can be delivered to the company ticket offices or to the Public Relations Offices, sent to the postal addresses of the reference company by registered mail or sent via PEC.
+The Complaints form may be downloaded in PDF format, and is available at company ticket offices or Public Relations Offices, where present.
+It can be handed over at company ticket offices or Public Relations Offices, or sent to the relevant company postal addresses by registered mail or by certified electronic mail.

 To be considered, complaints must contain at least: